rishideep04/queuectl/README.md

 2. initiate worker process
 3. process the jobs with worker processes
 4. retry the failed jobs on using dlq-retry(happens automatically on executing the command)
-5. handles the dead letter queue
+5. handles the dead letter queue<br/>
 **I have made specifically for command prompt commands**<br/>
 # How to get Started ?